Which Vibe Channel Should I Use?

 Quote

-“I want everyone in the office to see this message.”
+“I want everyone in the building to see this message.”

 Quote